SYSEN 5920

 Items to Bring

-• On Tuesday, rain or shine, you'll be attending the Hoffman Challenge Course which is an outside ropes course.
+- On Tuesday, rain or shine, you'll be participating in an on-campus, outside activity.
 Please wear comfortable clothing that will allow you to climb and stretch.
 Closed-toe shoes are required (sneakers or running shoes preferred).
 Dress in layers and bring a rain jacket.
-Long hair should be tied back and jewelry should not be worn while climbing.

 COVID-19 Related Information